I’m an Assistant Professor at the Institute of Mathematical

 In this paper we study various scribability problems for polytopes.
 We begin with the classical k-scribability problem proposed by Steiner and generalized by Schulte, which asks about the existence of d-polytopes that cannot be realized with all k-faces tangent to a sphere.
 We answer this problem for stacked and cyclic polytopes for all values of d and k.
 We then continue with the weak scribability problem proposed by Gr”unbaum and Shephard, for which we complete the work of Schulte by presenting non weakly circumscribable 3-polytopes.
 Finally, we propose new (i,j)-scribability problems, in a strong and a weak version, which generalize the classical ones.
 They ask about the existence of d-polytopes that can not be realized with all their i-faces “avoiding” the sphere and all their j-faces “cutting” the sphere.
 We provide such examples for all the cases where j−i≤d−3.

-1. Ball packings with high chromatic numbers from strongly regular graphs arXiv PDF
+packings with high chromatic numbers from strongly regular

 in Discrete Math.